cgruver/cgruver/_pages/home-lab/lab-build/sno-prep.md

    labcli --latest -d=dev
    ```

-1. Your OpenShift cluster configuration YAML file should look something like this:
+1. Your OpenShift cluster configuration YAML file should look similar, (but not necessarily exactly), to this:

    ```yaml
    cluster: